func0x/vidar/README.md

 ### Defining the date and time of the event

 The `datetime` field describes the time and date of the event using Unix time (e.g., January 1, 2022, 8 am in Unix time is 1641024000).
-To convert your dates to Unix time, use the `date` command in your terminal:
+To convert your dates to Unix time, use the `date` command in your terminal (mm/dd/yyyy):

 ```
 date -d '01/01/2022 08:00:00' +'%s'